cop1000/prerequisites/responses/push.md

     ```shell
     git push
     ```
+3. Enter the result of your push command in a comment.

-I'll respond when I detect a push.
+I'll respond when I detect you've commented.